jacko529/pokemonAPI/README.md

 ### `notes on app`

-One of the requirements is missing, lost track of time and have many assignments at the moment.
+One of the requirements is missing, lost track of time and have many assignments at the moment. (comparing stats)

+I application is made with react but no redux.

+Also using :
+- bootstrap
+- react-router-dom
+- axios